by Robin Imbrogno, on Dec 2, 2021 2:37:56 PM

 Determining Employees Types

+Before wages can be determined, employers must know how to properly classify employees to ensure payroll accuracy and compliance.
 At the state and federal levels, there are three types of workers: exempt, non-exempt, and independent contractors.
-It is important that employers understand how to properly classify employees.

 1. Exempt Employees in Connecticut